anienabe/SpatialJustice/README.md

 The Point data is from the [Open Data Portal Dortmund](https://open-data.dortmund.de/pages/start/)

 The healthcare facilities are retrevied from OSM

+We included socioeconomic factors from all 170 districts of Dortmund as well as the number of facilities (e.g. kindergartens, day care) in each district.

 ## Project Structure